balena-io/docs/pages/getting-started.md

 ## Getting Help

-Before we get started building something cool, lets just point out some places to get help if you need it.
+Before we get started building something cool, lets just point out some places to get help.
 {{import "usingSupport"}}

 To help us understand all the moving parts in resin.io, lets first define a few terms that will be used later in the guide.